SynFutures/docs/docs/faq.md

 Traditional Defi Approach: The liquidator takes over all positions of the liquidated account at the current mark price.
 Note that in this case the liquidator should ensure it has sufficient balance in the account to meet the position’s maintenance margin requirement.
-After all positions of the liquidated account are closed, a penalty (deducted from the current account balance) is paid to the Insurance fund according to the total value of the liquidation
+After all positions of the liquidated account are closed, a penalty (deducted from the current account balance) is paid to the Insurance fund according to the total value of the liquidation.